 Important works from the 20th century include the watercolor La Chiminée by Walter Gay and a 1920 portrait of Caroline Ogden-Jones Peter painted by Cecilia Beaux.
-Armistead Peter, Jr., and Armistead Peter 3rd avidly collected contemporary engravings by Anders Zorn, Joseph Pennell, and Frank Weston Benson, now held in the collection.
-Examples of prominent sculpture include Bessie Potter Vonnoh’s terracotta Goodnight, ca. 1910, and the 1916 bronze miniature, Briseis, by Paul Howard Manship.
+Armistead Peter Jr. and Armistead Peter 3rd avidly collected contemporary engravings by Anders Zorn, Joseph Pennell and Frank Weston Benson, now held in the collection.
+Examples of prominent sculpture include Bessie Potter Vonnoh’s Goodnight, ca. 1910; the 1916 bronze miniature, Briseis, by Paul Howard Manship; and Sundown, by Alexander Phimister Procter.

-The fine art collection contains over 100 works by American sculptor Paul Wayland Bartlett (1865 – 1925), inherited by Caroline Ogden-Jones Peter, his stepdaughter and the wife of Armistead Peter 3rd.
-Among them are several small bronzes designed by Bartlett and cast by Caroline’s mother, Suzanne Earle Ogden-Jones Bartlett.
-These include General Washington at Valley Forge (modeled in 1892; cast in 1927) and Poisson (1926); the original Poisson, cast in 1895, was exhibited at the St. Louis World’s Fair.
-The Bartletts encouraged the artistic tutelage of their son-in-law, Armistead Peter 3rd, whose prolific body of work in the collection includes over 1,500 pen and ink drawings, watercolors, and oil paintings.
+The fine art collection contains over 100 works by American sculptor Paul Wayland Bartlett (1865-1925), inherited by Caroline Ogden-Jones Peter, his stepdaughter and the wife of Armistead Peter 3rd.
+Among these works are several small bronzes designed by Bartlett and cast by Caroline’s mother, Suzanne Earle Ogden-Jones Bartlett; these include General Washington at Valley Forge (modeled in 1892; cast in 1927) and Poisson (1926); the original Poisson, cast in 1895, was exhibited at the St. Louis World’s Fair.
+The Bartletts encouraged the artistic tutelage of their son-in-law, Armistead Peter 3rd, whose prolific body of work in the collection includes over 1,500 pen and ink drawings, watercolors, oil paintings, and miniatures produced over a 60-year career.